designer-for-camel/camel-designer/docs/how-to.md

 1. Interact with the Visual Editor:
     - use 'Drag & Drop' to move activities around.
 Click on an activity and drag it where needed.
     - use 'Detach/Attach' on detachable activities to change executional order of activities.
-To discover 'detachable' activities press `SHIFT`, they will be highlighted in yellow.
-While `SHIFT` is pressed you can click on the activity, and then drag it to a new position.
+To discover 'detachable' activities press <kbd>SHIFT</kbd> , they will be highlighted in yellow.
+While <kbd>SHIFT</kbd> is pressed you can click on the activity, and then drag it to a new position.

 2. Interact with the Text editor
     - As an alternative, you can close the Visual Editor, then cut/paste portions of Camel XML code to reorganise to your needs.
 Then open the Visual Editor which will show the new activities layout.